Calculus, Gauge Theory and Noncommutative Worlds: Introduction to noncommutative Worlds

+This paper is an exploration of calculus in a noncommutative framework and its relationships with physics.
+It is well known that quantum mechanics can be formulated in such a framework.
+Here we begin with classical physics and show that it is illuminated by thinking about a context of non-commutativity.
+It is of interest to ask the relationship of such work with the Noncommutative Geometry of Alain Connes \cite{Connes}.
+We give a concise description of the Connes approach in Section 2 of this paper.
+There is a close conceptual relationship of this work with Connes since both approaches represent calculus algebraically.
+The reader familiar with the work of Connes may find Section 2 helpful in orienting to the present paper.
+The contents of this paper are self-contained and elementary.
+We intend to make contact with Connes' Geometry in subsequent work.\\

+When we say that this paper is elementary we mean it.
+There is one key idea in the present paper.
+We are given an algebra ${\cal N}$ that is associative and noncommutative.
+We note that in such an algebra, if $J$ is a chosen element of the algebra and we define $\nabla_{J}: {\cal N} \longrightarrow {\cal N}$ by the equation $\nabla_{J} F = FJ - JF = [F,J],$ then $\nabla_{J}$ is a {\it derivation} on {\cal N} in the sense that $\nabla_{J}(FG) = \nabla_{J}(F)(G) + F\nabla_{J}(G).$ Thus $\nabla_{J}$ satisfies the Leibniz rule for differentiation.
+This means that we can mimic differential calculus in the context of the {\it noncommutative world} of the algebra ${\cal N}.$ In this paper we will discuss this algebraic version of calculus in noncommutative worlds.
+We shall refer to the usual contexts of differential calculus with spaces, topologies, and limits as {\it standard worlds}.\\

+The relationships between standard worlds and noncommutative worlds are only partially explored.
+Quantum mechanics begins such an exploration when it follows the Dirac dictum and replaces the Poisson brackets of Hamiltonian mechanics by commutators so that the quantum evolution of a wavefunction $\psi$ is given by the equation

+where $\hat{H}$ is the Hamiltonian operator for the quantum system.
+In this case the operator $\hat{H}$ has an Hermitian representation on an appropriate Hilbert space and the time evolution is unitary.
+There is more given structure than in our abstract noncommutative world, and one does not attempt to do all the calculus by using commutators.
+Nevertheless, the fact that quantization is performed by replacing standard calculus (the Poisson bracket) by commutators is in back of our motivation to explore the noncommutative world.
+Another motivation is in the Feynman-Dyson derivation of electromagnetism from commutator equations \cite{Dyson}.
+In that derivation, the authors essentially work in a noncommutative world.
+We will have more to say about the Feynman-Dyson derivation in Section 8.\\

+There is no continuum differential calculus in this paper.
+There are no topological spaces.
+There are no bundles, no tangent spaces, no cotangent spaces, no spaces at all.
+The contents of this paper are entirely algebraic.
+It is our intent to put flesh on these bones, but that work will be done elsewhere.
+Here we are exploring the consequences of derivations defined by commutators in an abstract algebra.
+What is remarkable is that many {\it patterns} of physics and gauge theory arise in this algebraic context.
+It is our intent to explore and exhibit these patterns.\\

-Calculus was formulated in a commutative framework by Newton and his successors.
-We are all familiar with the limit definitions for derivatives and we take for granted that classical mechanics is formulated in this framework.
-The advent of quantum mechanics brought with it formulations of physical theory that are deeply related to non-commutativity.
-Heisenberg invented a calculus of quantum quantities that did not commute with one another and obeyed specific identities such as the famous
+Calculus was originally formulated in a commutative framework by Newton, Leibniz and their successors.
+Quantum mechanics brought formulations of physical theory linked with non-commutativity.
+Heisenberg's quantum theory is based on quantities that do not commute with one another.
+These quantities obey specific identities such as the commutator equation for position $Q$ and momentum $P:$